-6 Conclusion
+7 Conclusion

-In this work we have presented an approach to the learning of design symbols which are understood to be a tight binding between a term or label and a semantic representation or image schema formed by an extensive set of experiential associations.
+We have presented an approach to the learning of design symbols which are understood to be a tight binding between a term or label and a semantic representation or image schema.
+The latter is an extensive set of experiential associations.
 These term-meaning pairs constitute an important part of the cognitive repertoire of the human designer, but the semantic pole is completely lacking or severely bleached in current machine systems.
 This makes it impossible to refer to instances of abstract symbols (defined in terms of other symbols) which is what gives the human systems the plasticity in deploying these symbols.

 In language learning by humans, only a few hundred symbols are learned ab initio, in the pre-linguistic stage.
+These are learned not just as the labels, but in terms of the rich set of associations that license its use.
 The remaining tens of thousands of lexical units in the adult vocabulary are learned by exposure to language, typically through reading.
 What this means is that symbols are ultimately defined in terms of other symbols, but even for these later symbols, instances are available as defined by the linguistic context.
 Symbol combinations are understood through a process of composition where the syntactic structure involving different symbols are combined to construct a more complex symbol [Langacker, 1986].

 This process is clearly at work in the design process as well.
 Once the infant designer has learned a few symbols, these may be reinforced by communication, and be used to define other symbols.
-For example, it may be told that a "peg' is the thing that fits tightly in a "hole".
-However, the symbol "fit-tightly-in-a-hole" must be an experienced symbol for this schema to have the plasticity needed in future applications, without it it would be subject to brittle failures.
+For example, it may be told that a "peg" is the thing that fits tightly in a "hole".
+However, the symbol "fit-tightly-in-ahole" cannot emerge unless one has experienced the "wiggle" associated with insertion tasks.
+Thus grounded or experienced symbols provide the plasticity needed in real-life applications; this is why human-defined symbols as used in design ontologies today are subject to brittle failures.
 In design terms, "syntax" may constitute the elements of a design and the modalities of connecting them, its semantics then is the overall behaviour and associations of the assembly.
-Thus, the semantics of fitting an electric plug into a socket may inherit some aspects of the symbol "fit-tightly-in-a-hole" but also some aspects of "energy-flow-electrical-connection".
-The appearance of the typical plug, its prong structure, and many other aspects would also be part of the semantics.
+Thus, the semantics of fitting an electric plug into a socket may inherit some aspects of the symbol "fit-tightly-in-a-hole" but also some aspects of "energy-flowelectrical-connection".
+The appearance of the typical plug, its prong structure, its weight, the sound of inserting it, all these would also be part of the semantics.
 Clearly, defining all of these experiential aspects would be a taxing task.
-Furthermore, with the evolution of technology or human communication, the semantics may change, and maintaining such systems would be eventually a doomed enterprise.
+Furthermore, with the evolution of technology (or language), the semantics may change, and maintaining such systems would be eventually a doomed enterprise.
+A grounded learning system is much more likely to be able to adapt to such changes.